Explore how your team can use Hiver.

 B2B customer service is tedious and unglamorous when compared to B2C customer service.
 B2B customers can also be a difficult lot to please.
 We’ve also come to see over and over again that B2B customer service is far more complicated than B2C customer service.

-But, B2B customer service, when done right, can give your business an impenetrable competitive advantage.
+But, when done right, it can give your business an impenetrable competitive advantage.
+And of course, it’ll help you improve customer retention and your bottom line.

 Tejas Kinger is a Product Marketing Manager at Hiver.
 Passionate about tech, startups, and all things SaaS.
 Say hello on Twitter (@TejasKinger).